Wisconsin Supreme Court adopts governor’s redistricting maps

 Law Forward, a liberal law firm that represented several voting rights interest groups, said given the court’s earlier ruling no maps it adopted would be truly fair.

-“However, the Governor’s proposal, does much to improve representation for people across our state within the narrow confines the Court defined,” the group tweeted.
+“However, the Governor’s proposal does much to improve representation for people across our state within the narrow confines the Court defined,” the group tweeted.
 “The Court rejected other options that would have further entrenched Wisconsin’s partisan gerrymander.”

+Attorney General Josh Kaul, a Democrat, said the court’s decision means “much fairer maps” than those of the last decade, but he said the least-changes standard “effectively prevented the adoption of truly fair maps.”

-Evers and Republican legislative leaders did not immediately respond to requests for comment.
+Republican legislative leaders did not immediately respond to requests for comment.

 Sachin Chheda, director of the Fair Elections Project, said the “die was cast” when the court decided to take the “least changes” approach.